jolice/CaptchaRecognition/README.md

 # Features

-- API key (token) authentication
 - Support for both image (Base64) and text captchas
+- Recognition by multiple users for more precise results
 - Access through the secured REST API
-- Recognition by multiple user for more precise results
+- API key (token) authentication
 - Automatical captcha requeuing

 # Technologies used: